DataDog/lading/README.md

 target will produce a different line variant at a distinct tempo.
 Please see [`example.toml`](./example.toml) for more details about the various options.

+## Telemetry

+This program self-instruments through prometheus metrics.
+This is subject to change and we do not document exactly what metrics are available, though you may find out for yourself by examining [`src/lib.rs`](./src/lib.rs) if you need.

 ## Performance

 Every attempt has been made to make `file_gen` generate bytes with as much